Last Cup of Sorrow: Music video

+The idea for the music video originated from director Joseph Kahn, and is based on Alfred Hitchcock's Vertigo, a film dealing with acrophobia, which the band were fans of.
+In a June 28, 1997 issue of Billboard, Kahn said "I always thought Vertigo had an interesting music-video feel to it because of the rich graphics in the film."
+Kahn was chosen from a list of directors who had submitted ideas to the band.
+In a July 6, 1997 interview on MTV's 120 Minutes program, bassist Billy Gould said that Kahn's ideas for the video were similar to ideas that they had.

-The music video, directed by Joseph Kahn, is based on Alfred Hitchcock's Vertigo, a film dealing with acrophobia.
-Shooting occurred during 1997 in San Francisco, California.
-It features the lead singer, Mike Patton dressed in the same outfit as James Stewart's character, trailing a blonde played by Jennifer Jason Leigh, respectively dressed the same as Vertigo's female lead Madeleine.
-Many scenes are recreated from the film, such as the opening rooftop sequence, Madeleine's plunge into San Francisco bay, Mike moving up and down a stepladder, the belltower sequence complete with the famous Hitchcock Zoom and the psychedelic dream sequence.
+Shooting occurred during mid-1997 in San Francisco, California.
+It features the lead singer, Mike Patton dressed in the same outfit as James Stewart's character, trailing a blonde played by film actress Jennifer Jason Leigh, respectively dressed the same as Vertigo's female lead Madeleine.
+The band didn't know Jennifer Jason Leigh, and she appeared in the video since they heard she wanted to be in it, with the band meeting her for the first time during the day of the shoot.
+Kahn said in the June 1997 Billboard interview that "the idea of Mike Patton playing Jimmy Stewart seemed funny to me.
+Basically you're taking this really subversive person and putting him in this clean, sterile, technicolor '50s world, yet pieces of the subversiveness of his persona keep coming through this world.
+It's like blending an old film with this totally weird '90s type of guy."
+Many scenes are also recreated from the Vertigo, such as the opening rooftop sequence, Madeleine's plunge into San Francisco bay, Mike moving up and down a stepladder, the belltower sequence complete with the famous Hitchcock Zoom and the psychedelic dream sequence.

 The emphasis is mainly on parody, key moments including drummer Mike Bordin sweeping Mike Patton's head in the dream sequence with a broom (presumedly a reference to Vertigos scene where Midge is describing to Scottie that music can clear the cobwebs out of your head like a broom), bassist Billy Gould cross-dressing, Leigh's character being a black wigged sado-masochist, and Leigh fainting when she sees a shadowy figure in the tower, which ends up being drummer Mike Bordin, who at the end of the video casually starts eating a bagel.